hoeyi/Ozym/CONTRIBUTING.md

 * **EntityMigration**: Entity data migrations
 * **Logic**: Business logic.
 * **API**: Project API only.
 Use **DAL** for noting API integrations.

+Where changes affect multiple domains, use the most relevant domain, or none at all if it is not applicable (e.g., **repo**).

 Example:
 ```